4GOAT-4RUST/sync_https_server/README.md

 ```
 # ✅✅✅  Testing  Web Server

-The unit test that is testing of each function and intergration tests that is test for different functionality of the code were carried out automatically in
-ci/cd pipeline and here are some screenshot of the test carried:
+The unit test that is testing of each function and intergration tests that is test for different functionality of the code were carried out automatically in ci/cd pipeline and here are some screenshot of the tests carried:

+**1.Unit tests**
 ![Test](/src/image1.png)
 ![Test](/src/image2.png)

+**2.Intergration tests**
 ---